hugoofilipe/Domotic_env_system/README.md

-# Domotic_env_system
-Home Automation System - Smart home control
+# Smart home control - Home Automation System
 Tag tech: Python

 Description:
+ -

 Goals and objectives:
- - The idea is to deploy thsi application in diferent enviroments (development and production enviroment)
+ - This application was born to live inside a specific enviroment, containarized by docker.
+The idea is to deploy this application in diferent enviroments (development and production enviroment).
+It will speak with a database postgres and REDIS, who will lives in same server, but outside of his enviroment.

 Requirements:
+ -

+Road map:
  - Instalar o HA - Home assistance
  - Instalar git
  - instalar docker
  - Criar cron job
- - Instalar base de dados
+ - Instalar base de dados: Database postgres
  - Criar 2 ambientes e instalar as aplicaçes (Container DEV e container PROD-RaspPi)
  - Testar com dispositivos em produção (RaspPi)
  - Instalar o openhab